mirceaulinic/mirceaulinic.github.io/_posts/2017-10-18-even-driven-network-automation.md

 }
 ```

-And this strucure is exactly the same if you receive the notification from
+And the structure is exactly the same when receiving the notification from
 a Junos device, IOS-XR or any other platform!

 One of the most important details to remember is that napalm-logs continuously
 listens to syslog messages as test, and continuously publishing structured
 documents, where multiple clients can connect.
 The clients can be event-driven
-frameworks such as Salt or StackStorm, or simply clients written in any
+frameworks such as Salt or StackStorm, or simple scripts written in any
-programming language the user prefers.
+programming language you prefer.

 Importing syslog notifications into the Salt event bus
 ------------------------------------------------------

-As mentioned in the previous paragrah, Salt can be a client for napalm-logs,
+As mentioned in the previous paragraph, Salt can be a client for napalm-logs,
 importing the structured documents into the event bus.
 In the Nitrogen release
-(2017.7), we have integrated a Salt engine,
+(2017.7), we have integrated an Engine,
 [napalm-syslog](https://docs.saltstack.com/en/latest/ref/engines/all/salt.engines.napalm_syslog.html),
 for this exact purpose.
 It is very easy to configure, you mainly need to tell
-what is the IP address and port where Salt should be listening to the documents
+what is the IP address and port where Salt should be listening to the messages
 from napalm-logs.
 You can read more details under
 [*The napalm-syslog Salt engine*](https://napalm-automation.net/napalm-logs-released/)
 from the same NAPALM Automation blog post.